rotem-abir/Frogger-Game-Demo/README.md

 [startGame(levels['level_1']);](#"F-ROGER"-:-Classic-Arcade-Game-Clone-Project)

-### The Game Engine:
+## Game Engine:

-* The game engine is `engine.js`, and self explained inside the code
+* The game engine is `engine.js`, for initializing, the canvas and rendering
-* The game uses `resources.js` for caching images.
+* The game uses `resources.js` for caching images
+* Both files are self explained with full comments inside the code
-* Both of this files I did not write or coded, only changed few parameters.
+* Both of these files I **did not** code - I only changed few parameters.